asimniazi63/semantic-segnmentation/readme.md

 In this repository, we work with already created ground truth segmentation masks.

+# Pre-processing
+MonuSeg datset contains 30 images for training and 14 images for testing each size of 1000x1000.
+To facilitate the training process, patches of every images along with their corresponding masks can be generated using `view_as_windows`.
+More details can be found in `patch_generator.ipinb`

 # Pre-requistes

  - Keras 2.2.3
  - Tensorflow 1.15.0

 More details can be found in respective notebooks.

 # Features